bstopp/puppet-aem/README.md

 ### Private Types

 #### Type: `aem_installer`
-This custom type starts the AEM instance to create the base repository, monitors for it's initalization, then shuts the system down.
+This custom type starts the AEM instance to create the base repository, monitors for it's initialization, then shuts the system down.

 #### Type: `aem_osgi_config`
 This custom type manages OSGi Configurations which are of type `console`.